cmuparlay/parlaylib/examples/README.md

 - minimum_edit_distance : report the minimum number of inserts and deletes to covert one string to another
 - rabin_karp : string search using the Rabin-Karp algorithm
 - suffix_array : for a string generate array of indices sorted by the suffix starting at that index
+- suffix_tree : for a string generate its suffix tree
 - tokens : given a string, break into a sequence of tokens given separator characters
 - word_counts : given a string, count the number of occurrences of each token in the string